MethodAtlas

 Common Confusions

 "Which period should I omit as the reference?"
 The standard practice is to omit the period immediately before treatment (event time -1).
 This normalization ensures all coefficients are measured relative to the last pre-treatment period.
-Some researchers omit -2 instead, which is fine — just be consistent and transparent.
+An alternative convention is to omit -2 instead, which is equally valid as long as the choice is consistent and transparent.

 "Should I bin the endpoints?"
 If you have observations far from the event (e.g., event time -10 or +15), you typically bin them: group all observations at or below some threshold into a single indicator (e.g., event time 6\leq -6) and similarly for the right tail.
 This binning avoids estimating noisy coefficients from small samples at the extremes.
 But be careful — the binned coefficient averages effects across all those periods, which can be misleading if there are trends in the tails.

 "Is an event study different from DiD?"
-An event study is a DiD.
-It is the dynamic generalization.
+In the panel/policy context, an event study is a dynamic generalization of DiD.
 The static DiD is a special case where you constrain all post-treatment effects to be the same and all pre-treatment effects to be zero.

 The event-study specification is: